 - Wild rice is the seed of an aquatic grass.

-- One of the only grains native to North America, wild rice grows in shallow freshwater marshes, creeks and along the shores of streams and lakes.
+- It’s a long grain rice and one of the only whole grains native to North America where wild rice grows in shallow freshwater marshes, creeks and along the shores of streams and lakes — the Great Lakes region of North America.

 - There are more acres of naturally growing wild rice in northern Minnesota than any other state in the country.
 There, they call it “Paddy Rice.”